 Project proposals can include but are not limited to:

-- Leading a neighborhood walk, bike ride, dance class, or other outdoor activity connected to streets
+- Leading a neighborhood walk, bike ride, dance class, or other outdoor activity

 - Starting a walking or biking school bus program